Wednesday, 25 December 2019

 Cutting Opalescent Glass

 If you concentrate on keeping the pressure on both types of glass the same, you will hear different things.
 On transparent glass you normally hear a creaking or light scratching sound and you do not get a whiteness along the score line.
-If you hear same sound on opalescent glass, too much pressure is being applied.
+If you hear same sound on opalescent glass, and a white appearance showes that too much pressure is being applied.

 Just as excessive pressure on transparent glass leads to erratic breaking of the glass, so it does on opalescent glass.
-You will need some practice to stop listening for a sound and begin to feel the pressure you are applying to the glass.
-Once you do apply the same pressure to opalescent as to transparent glass, your success in scoring and breaking opalescent glass will increase greatly.
+You may need some practice to stop listening for a sound and begin to feel the pressure you are applying to the glass.
+Once you do apply the same pressure to opalescent as to transparent glass, your success in scoring and breaking opalescent glass will increase.

 Scoring and breaking opalescent glass successfully is the same for both transparent and opalescent glass.
 Use moderate pressure and don’t listen for the sound.